March 21st is World Down Syndrome Day, which has been officially recognised by the United Nations since 2012.

 Stories from World Down Syndrome Day

-In March we share 21 stories for World Down Syndrome Day.
-You can see all of our 2021 stories here.
+Each year in March we share 21 stories for World Down Syndrome Day.
+You can see our stories here.

 See all our stories